elightup/slim-seo/readme.txt

 == Changelog ==

+= 3.21.0 - 2023-06-05 =

+**Highlights**

+Add settings for custom post types to give you options to:

+- Not include a post type in the search results.
+This option will apply the robots tag "noindex" to all posts of the post type and exclude the post type from the sitemap.
+- Change the meta tags (title, description, Facebook & Twitter images) for the post type archive page.

+Other changes:

+- Add "Page %s" to the title for paginated pages with custom title
+- Bricks integration: ignore shortcodes inside Bricks elements when rendering the meta description
+- Add `slim_seo_meta_description_manual` filter to decide whether the meta description is manually set
+- Fix conflict with `core/query` block
+- Fix redirection "To URL" missing trailing slash

 = 3.20.2 - 2023-05-19 =
 - Add support for WPForms and MailPoet
 - Fix wrong text domain.